JaneLi7839/rcos-status-updates/spring_2019/week_05.md

 ## Last Week's Accomplishments

-I added documentation for updatePostgres.py and testupdatePostgres.py.
+I added documentation for updatePostgres.py and testupdatePostgres.py and made a pull request to add my changes.
+I am also volunteering to help out with Hack RPI.

 ## This Week's Plan